Part of our Build your own financial plan series

 1. Work with an attorney who specializes in estate planning.

-Your financial advisor or tax professional may be able to recommend one, since they often work together on behalf of clients.
+Your financial professional or tax professional may be able to recommend one, since they often work together on behalf of clients.

 It’s always a good idea to consult with an attorney.
 Here are some specific scenarios that call for extra help: